 - Senior $7500

 - Independent students and students whose parents are denied a Direct PLUS Loan - $57,500

 Undergraduate students may receive Subsidized and/or Unsubsidized Direct Loans.
 Financial need must be demonstrated by the FAFSA to receive a Subsidized Loan; however, financial need is not a requirement to obtain the Unsubsidized Loan.

 - Annual Direct Loan limit - $20,500 (including summer)

 - Lifetime Direct Loan limit - $138,500

-- 3.4% - Direct Subsidized Loans (not available to graduate students)
+- 3.86% - Direct Subsidized and Unsubsidized Loans (undergraduate students)

 If you have been awarded a Direct Loan, you MUST complete a Direct Loan Master Promissory Note (MPN) and Entrance Counseling before your funds will be released to the school.
 You may access these documents by clicking on the links below and signing in:

 Federal Direct PLUS Loans are unsubsidized loans for: